 Leadership and Entrepreneurship

-We discuss the leadership skills required to direct a group towards a shared mission, and explore entrepreneurship as an opportunity to challenge the norms around us.
-We share how TABOO has used the power of business as a tool to eradicate period poverty and how breaking the mould to challenge injustice can be so a powerful force fuelled by passion and dedication.
+Isobel will discuss the leadership skills required to direct a group towards a shared mission, and explore entrepreneurship as an opportunity to challenge the norms around us.
+The role and responsibility of business and innovation is discussed and encouraged to be used as a tool to challenge injustice and provide practical support to social and environmental causes.

 Who this is for: